LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Stepping-numbers.md

 ```
 Alicia's program is otherwise spending quite a bit of energy to validate the two input numbers.
 Most of this work could be done in an easier way within the `MAIN` subroutine signature.
 I guess the reason for that is that Alicia probably ported her Perl program to Raku.
 Anyway, this is the first time I see a Raku program written by Alicia (there might have been others before, but, in that case, I had not seen them, due to the fact that I did not follow PWC very closely in the last 10 weeks or so), welcome to the club, Alicia.

 [Colin Crain](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-052/colin-crain/raku/ch-1.p6) also used the brute force approach of testing each number within the input range.
-But Colin wrote not less than 4 subroutines to check is an input number is a stepping number.
+But Colin wrote not less than 4 subroutines to check if an input number is a stepping number.
 The first one is straight forward and works only with numbers that have three digits (as requested in the task specification):

 ``` Perl6
 sub stepping1 ($num) {